agmcarthur/Biochem-3BP3/Lab_10_Machine_Learning/README.md

 **Question #5.
 Which classification algorithm did you choose and why?
 How did its performance compare to logistic regression?**

-**Question #6.
-Aside from selecting a new algorithm, what other model tuning could you test to improve prediction performance?**

 <a name="prediction"></a>
 ## Predicting on Microarray Data